NotDarkn/website/README.md

 - [x] Support and add dark mode
 - [x] Fix some incorrect information in the AI-created text
 - [x] Organize the site with different fonts and font sizes
-- [x] Create a checklist on GitHub, I'm not doing it in a .html
+- [x] Create a checklist on GitHub
-- [x] Create a changelog onto the GitHub, I like seeing changes
+- [x] Create a changelog onto the GitHub
 ***
+- [ ] Create a changelog.html
+- [ ] Create a to-do.html
+- [ ] Add both the chanelog.html and to-do.html to the site
 - [ ] Remove the padding between lists, texts, and headers
 - [ ] Add more information to the README of this GitHub
 - [ ] Make a scaled mobile version for better reading